 Eligible employees are required to provide advance notice and have a physician certification form completed and returned to the Human Resources Department.
 Employees must provide thirty (30) days advance notice when the leave is foreseeable.
 A medical certification form is required to support a request for a leave because a serious health condition may require a second or third medical opinion at our expense.
 For the duration of an approved FMLA leave, Akron General will maintain your health coverage under our group health plan provided you continue to pay your portion of the insurance premiums.
-If you wish to determine if you are eligible for FMLA leave or to obtain more information about such leave, please contact your director, Human Resources Policy 5.15, or the Human Resources Department at 330-344-7632.
+If you wish to determine if you are eligible for FMLA leave or to obtain more information about such leave, please contact your director, Leaves of Absences- Including FMLA, Medical, Worker's Compensation, Personal, Military and Departmental Policy, or the Human Resources Department at 330-344-7632.
 For Benefits questions, please contact the ONE HR Service Center at 1-877-688-2247.